chriskhalil/AbraracourcixMicroGenomeAssembler/README.md

 ## DESCRIPTION
    **Random Assembler** is an ultrafast and memory-efficient tool for assebmling reads to long reference sequences.
+   **bwt_storm** is a faster and more optimized approach based on our random_assembler.

+    Note: bwt_storm has not been test as much as the base random_assembler as it was done after the competition as training and fun project.
 ## OPTIONS
    ### Mandatory Arguments:
    -irf <input_reference>